Raorchestes tinniens: Description

 Male Raorchestes tinniens measure about 18–22 mm in snout-vent length of and females 25–28 mm.
 Dorsum is grey–brown and iris is dark-blackish brown.
 Flanks and groin are dark-brownish black, and belly is coarsely granular.
 "Ixalus montanus" from Kudremukh are larger, mean size for males and females being 29 mm and 36 mm, respectively.
 They are also yellowish brown (instead dark brown) in their flanks and groin.

 Distribution and habitat

 Raorchestes tinniens is known from the Nilgiri Hills and surroundings.
 It is a terrestrial species found on the ground or low in the vegetation.
 It is associated with montane tropical moist evergreen forests, but can also be found in grasslands and modified areas close to forests.
 It is a common species within its distribution area, but it is threatened by habitat loss and believed to be declining.
+Scientists have seen it between 1700 and 2465 meters above sea level.

 Reproduction

 Males call even during the daytime.
 Raorchestes tinniens has direct development (i.e., there is no free-living larval stage).
 Eggs are laid in a hole in a ground.
 Froglets hatch after about 19 days.